awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 1. When you upload files to Amazon Pinpoint, you have to provide a segment name for each file that you import\.
 Under **Segment names**, enter a segment name for each file that you want to import, as shown in the following image\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/images/segments-import-names.png)
 **Note**
-By default, Amazon Pinpoint provides a segment name that is equal to the name of the imported file, but without the file extension\.
+By default, Amazon Pinpoint provides a segment name that is equal to the name of the imported file, but without the file name extension\.
 You can change these default values to any name\.
 You can use the same name for multiple segments\.
 If you do, Amazon Pinpoint creates a distinct segment for each file, and assigns a unique ID to each file\.
 The creation date is also slightly different for each file that you import\.
 You can use these factors to distinguish between segments that have the same name\.

 1. When you finish, choose **Create segment**\.